Autocar India

 Verified

 If you want the car in the next few months, buy the current Mercedes-Benz GLE.
 The India launch date for the new version hasn’t been announced, and going by how Mercedes usually staggers its new launches, you could be waiting around half a year to a year.
 We don't expect it to be launched before early to mid-2027.
-Part of the reason is that the GLE is locally assembled in India, so Mercedes-Benz’s Chakan plant in Maharashtra will first need to prepare for right-hand-drive kits of the updated version.
+Part of the reason is that this Mercedes-Benz car is locally assembled in India, so Mercedes-Benz’s Chakan plant in Maharashtra will first need to prepare for right-hand-drive kits of the updated version.

 Wait only if you specifically want the fresh look and updated tech, and you are fine holding off at least 6-9 months.
 The biggest update is the new dashboard with the three-screen 'Superscreen' setup.
 This includes the new MB.OS software with many new AI-based features packed in, and a generally slicker interface.